Purple-EyeZ/Auto_CLI_Linux/README.md

 Once the application has been patched, you can find it in the “/Downloads/Auto_CLI_Linux/Patched_Apps/*Patched_AppName*” folder.
 (Send the patched .apk to your phone and install it)

+(Also, the script assumes that you have put the apk with the correct version in the /APK/*AppName* folders, so your apk will be renamed with this version number, regardless of its actual version.)

 ---
 ### Direct use of CLI